Cambridgeshire Bird Club

 Contact / booking via Erica Towner: fieldtrips@cambridgebirdclub.org.uk

-Friday - Most probably 24th May (not 17th May) 2024 Kings Dyke Nature Reserve, near Whittlesey
+Friday 24th May (changed from 17th May) 2024 Kings Dyke Nature Reserve, near Whittlesey

 Meeting on-site for 19.00 start